hphelion/documentation/community/community.install.virtual.md

 	where <DATE> is in the format `YYYY.MM.DD`"; for example: `2014.09.09`.

-## Enable name resolution from tenant VMs in the overcloud {#dnsmasq}
+## Next Step

-To enable name resolution from tenant VMs in the overcloud, it is necessary to configure the DNS servers which will be used by `dnsmasq`.
+Enable name resolution from tenant VMs in the overcloud by configuring the DNS servers that will be used by `dnsmasq`.
+See [Enabling name resolution from tenant VMs in the overcloud](/helion/community/name-resolution/)

-Edit the `overcloud_neutron_dhcp_agent.json file` in the `ce-installer/tripleo/hp_passthrough` directory to add the desired `dnsmasq_dns_servers` items.

-The `overcloud_neutron_dhcp_agent.json` file should also be copied over to a new file named `undercloud_neutron_dhcp_agent.json` to configure the same forwarders for the undercloud.

-Use the following commands:

-	{"dhcp_agent":
-		{"config":
-			[
-				{"section":"DEFAULT",
-					"values":
-						[
-							{"option":"dhcp_delete_namespaces","value":"True"},
-							{"option":"dnsmasq_dns_servers", "value":"0.0.0.0"}
-						]
-					}
-				]
-			}
-		}

-Where `value` is the IP address of the DNS server to use.
-Multiple DNS servers can be specified as a comma separated list.

  <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>